Énoncé

 Protagonist = Enoch Robinson "the boy from the farm near Winesburg"

-§1 confused and concerted by the facts of life … crept off to his room trembling and vexed \Rightarrow focus on emotional state; unsuccessful interaction with others; difficulty to communicate + lack of confidence
+§1 confused and concerted by the facts of life … crept off to his room trembling and vexed focus on emotional state; unsuccessful interaction with others; difficulty to communicate + lack of confidence

 Place = New York City

-Opposition with Enoch §4 He stayed in a corner and for the most part said nothing §5 Enoch wanted to talk too but he didn't know how \Rightarrow silence
+Opposition with Enoch §4 He stayed in a corner and for the most part said nothing §5 Enoch wanted to talk too but he didn't know how silence

 Document B = oil on canvas 1927 (Automat = self-service cafeteria in USA)